 - have any other medical conditions

 - are pregnant or plan to become pregnant.
-Ask your doctor for help to stop smoking before you get pregnant because smoking during pregnancy puts you and your baby at risk for problems during pregnancy.
-CHANTIX has not been studied in pregnant women.
 It is not known if CHANTIX will harm your unborn baby.

 - are breastfeeding.
-CHANTIX has not been studied in breastfeeding women.
 It is not known if CHANTIX passes into breast milk.
-You and your doctor should talk about the best way to feed your baby if you take CHANTIX.
+You and your doctor should decide if you will breastfeed or take CHANTIX.
+You should not do both.

-Tell your doctor about all your other medicines, including prescription and nonprescription medicines, vitamins and herbal supplements.
-Especially, tell your doctor if you take:
+Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins and herbal supplements.
+Your doctor may need to change the dose of some of your medicines when you stop smoking.

 You should not use CHANTIX while using other medicines to quit smoking.
 Tell your doctor if you use other treatments to quit smoking.